-A regular meeting of the Board of Directors shall be held in conjunction with the regular membership meeting and thereafter at least twice (2) during each calendar year at the office of the Society or at such other place as the President may determine.
+A regular meeting of the Board of Directors shall be held in conjunction with the regular membership meeting and thereafter at least twice (2) during each calendar year at the office of the Society or at such other place as the Chairman of the Board may determine.

 Section 6.
 Special Meetings

-Special meetings of the Board of Directors may be called by or at the request of the President or a majority of Directors and shall be held at the Headquarters of the Society or at such other place as the Directors or President may determine.
+Special meetings of the Board of Directors may be called by or at the request of the Chairman of the Board or a majority of Directors and shall be held at the Headquarters of the Society or at such other place as the Directors or Chairman of the Board may determine.

 Section 7.
 Notice

 Notice of any special meeting of the Board of Directors shall be given ten (10) days prior to a teleconference or thirty (30) days prior to a face to face meeting and shall be written, electronic, or oral, delivered personally to each Director or to such person as he/she may designate to receive such notice.

 A simple majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board; but if less than a quorum of the Directors is present at any meeting, an informational meeting may be held with no votes taken.

 The act of a majority of the Directors present at a meeting, at which a quorum is present, shall be the act of the Board of Directors, unless a greater number is required by law or by these bylaws.

 Section 10.
 Vacancies